By Abby Vinas

 You’ve likely heard that piling on the makeup can make your breakouts worse, but this statement is simplifying a rather complex issue.
 Acne is caused by hormonal changes—not by foundation or blush—but that’s not to say makeup doesn’t play a significant role in the prevalence of breakouts.
 While cosmetics don’t necessarily cause breakouts, some ingredients and products may increase the chance of pore blockage that will result in the formation of whiteheads or other acne lesions.

 Many dermatologists recommend products that contain non-comedogenic ingredients, but there are varied arguments about whether or not these products can alleviate the presence of acne.
-It’s important to keep in mind that non-comedogenic products don’t prevent or treat acne, but they also don’t promote the blockage of pores.
+It’s important to keep in mind that non-comedogenic skincare products don’t necessarily always prevent or treat acne, but they also don’t promote the blockage of pores.
 When choosing cosmetics, steer clear of products that are loaded with skin irritants.
 If your skin is already prone to bouts of acne, avoid heavy, thick makeup products as the ingredients in these types of cosmetics can be detrimental for those already dealing with acne flare-ups.

 Decreasing the frequency of breakouts might be as simple as changing your makeup routine.
 Instead of applying foundation all over your face, spot treat with concealer.
 This way, you can build up coverage on troublesome acne spots without applying too much makeup on the rest of your skin that may result in breakouts.